Kharouk/100-Days-Challenge/r1-log.md

 ### R1D9 - August 10 2018
 As said on my [Twitter](https://twitter.com/AlexKharouk/): #100DaysOfCode D9 brings the conclusion of challenges.
 Throughout the week I was faced with increasingly difficult problems.
 I felt I was thrown into the deep end since before I stuck to code-alongs online.
 But I made it through!
 Feeling like a smarter #codenewbie.

+### R1D10 - August 11 2018
+Saturday, the day of a bit of rest and a bit of code.
+Gone further with the Treehouse Ruby course.
+Set up shop in both Hackerrank and Exercism websites.
+But got to spend quality time with my partner, which was probably the highlight of my day.
+Until tomorrow!